Place-Based Collaboration

 Type of Problem: Place-based collaboration works on complex problems with no clear or simple solutions at the community, city, county, or regional scale.

-Systems Change is about shifting the conditions that produce and hold societal problems in place.
-(Kania, John; Kramer, Mark; Senge, Peter.
+Systems Change is about shifting the conditions that produce and hold societal problems in place (Kania, John; Kramer, Mark; Senge, Peter.
 The Water of Systems Change.
 June 2018.
 FSG.) and shape how we live.
-To address complex problems, we need to pull the most critical systems change levers together in the same direction: shifting power through a shared vision, networks of people and organizations, policies, and resource flows; transforming land use with policies and infrastructure investments; resetting culture by changing mindsets and daily life practices; and leveraging other systems to break down silos and changes multiple systems simultaneously. (© Matt Biggar, Ph.D., 2022, revised 2023)
+To address complex problems, we need to pull the most critical systems change levers together in the same direction: shifting power through a shared vision, networks of people and organizations, policies, and resource flows; transforming land use with policies and infrastructure investments; resetting culture by changing mindsets and daily life practices; and breaking down silos to get things done and change multiple systems simultaneously. (© Connected to Place LLC, 2022, revised 2023 and 2025)

-Establish a ‘big tent’ vision that brings diverse stakeholders and perspectives to the cause and inspires them to stay committed with a network mindset.
+Establish a ‘big tent’ vision and specific outcomes that bring diverse stakeholders and perspectives to the cause and inspire them to stay committed

 Systems Change Strategies

-Develop and execute strategies that shift power, transform land use, reset culture, and leverage other systems; seek early and long-term wins
+Develop and execute strategies that shift power, transform land use, reset culture, and break down silos; seek early and long-term wins

 Alignment with Coordination